CharlyCst/miralis/readme.md

 ## Project Organisation

 The Mirage sources live in `src`, that is where the main body of code live for now.
-Mirage does nothing by itself, however, and it needs a _payload_ (or firmware) to virtualise.
+Mirage does nothing by itself, however, and it needs a _firmware_ to virtualise.
-The `payload` folder contains simple payloads used for testing, including the `default` payload selected by `just run`.
+The `firmware` folder contains simple firmware used for testing, including the `default` firmware selected by `just run`.

 To make development and testing easier, the `runner` folder contains a simple command line tool to build, prepare, and load executables on QEMU.
 The runner is invoked automatically by `just run`.